gahyunson/gahyunson.github.io/_posts/2023-04-21-github-build-error.markdown

 ```
 You can't run both(theme, remote_theme).
 Have to choose one.

-If, you want to run on Local. have to choose 'theme'. 'remote_theme' must be comment.
+If, you want to run on Local:
+    have to choose 'theme'. 'remote_theme' must be comment.
-elif, you want to run on gitpages. have to choose 'remote_theme'. 'theme' must be comment.
+elif, you want to run on gitpages:
+    have to choose 'remote_theme'. 'theme' must be comment.

 If you solve it and git push,
 that need some time for deployment. you just wait unitl deploy.